liulim-Liu/lin.Reg/README.md

 This package contains two functions:
 - `lin.Reg(Y,X,has_b0)` reads response and predictors and estimate the coefficient of each predictors.
-- `summary.lin.Reg(lmod)` reads the return value of `lin.Reg()` and display in a more organized manner.
+- `summary_lin.Reg(lmod)` reads the return value of `lin.Reg()` and display in a more organized manner.
 It also returns the evaluatio of the model, such as residual measures and goodness of fit.

 ## Installation
 ```r